 - It is damage to specific nerves

 - Is sudden in onset and affects elderly males

 - It may cause severe pain but disappears over a few weeks.

 - Symptoms depend on which nerve is affected:

 - Difficulty in focusing eyes, double vision or aching behind eyes

 - Paralysis on one side of the face (Bell’s palsy)

 - Pain lower back or pelvis

-- It may occur when the nerve is compressed as in carpel tunnel syndrome.
+- It may occur when the nerve is compressed as in carpal tunnel syndrome.
 The symptoms include:

-- Numbness or tingling in your fingers and hand especially thumb, index, middle and ring fingers.
+- Numbness or tingling in your fingers and hand especially the thumb, index, middle and ring fingers.

-- Sense of weakness in your hand and tendency to drop things
+- A sense of weakness in your hand and tendency to drop things